 Listings may appear under multiple categories; this is intentional.

-If issues arise please let us know using the contact form at the top of the page.
+If issues arise or a listing is out of date, please let us know using the contact form at the top of the page.
 Thank you!

 Heartland Farm, a ministry of the Dominican Sisters of Peace, is a Christian community committed to working for the healing and care of the Earth and its inhabitants.

 In the period between 1200 and 1500 in western Europe, a number of religious women gained widespread veneration and even canonization as saints for their extraordinary devotion to the Christian eucharist, supernatural multiplications of food and drink, and miracles of …

 An Episcopal Church Foundation (ECF), webinar, “Homegrown Communion: Faith, Land, and Neighbor” highlights the work of Sarah Nolan, ECF 2012 fellow, and of Abundant Table, a church plant and farm in California, part of the Episcopal Diocese of Los Angeles. …